acl-org/ACLPUB/docs/metadata.md

    phrases that should always be capitalized.
 However, if your paper title contains a very uncommon proper noun, you can put curly braces around its first letter, like this:
-   `{T}aumatawhakatangihangakoauauotamateaturipukakapikimaungahoronukupokaiwhenuakitanatahu}`.
+   `{T}aumatawhakatangihangakoauauotamateaturipukakapikimaungahoronukupokaiwhenuakitanatahu`.

    Note that these curly braces will _not_ appear in the online conference program or proceedings.
 They will only appear in the BibTeX file that others will use to cite your paper.

- - If you need literal curly braces, please escape them like this:
+ - If you need literal curly braces, please escape them with a backslash like this:
    `\{` `\}`

  - Please don't use any nonstandard LaTeX commands.